Thomas Porteous: Impeachment proceedings

 thus depriving "the public of its right to his honest services."
 The certificate concluded that this conduct "constituted an abuse of his judicial office" in violation of the Canons of the Code of Conduct for United States Judges.

 The certificate also stated that there was substantial evidence that Porteous had "repeatedly committed perjury by signing false financial disclosure forms under oath" in connection with his bankruptcy, allowing "him to obtain a discharge of his debts while continuing his lifestyle at the expense of his creditors."
 Further, he had "made false representations to gain the extension of a bank loan with the intent to defraud the bank."
+They suspended him without pay on September 10, 2008.

 Investigation

 On September 18, 2008, the House Judiciary Committee voted unanimously to proceed with an investigation of the bribery and perjury allegations.
 On October 15, 2008, House Judiciary Chair John Conyers announced that Alan I. Barron had been hired as Special Counsel to lead an inquiry into Porteous's impeachment.
 Representatives Adam Schiff (D-CA) and Bob Goodlatte (R-VA) were designated as Chair and Ranking Member, respectively, to lead the task force conducting the inquiry.
 Three months later, the House passed via voice vote a Conyers-sponsored resolution authorizing and directing the Committee on the Judiciary to run an impeachment inquiry into whether the House should impeach Porteous.
 The resolution was needed because the previous year's investigation had ended with the previous Congress.
 In October 2009, Reps.
 Conyers and Lamar S. Smith introduced a resolution asking to access the judge's tax returns as part of the investigation.
 The resolution was referred to the Rules Committee and, at the same time, a timeframe was established which called for the investigation to end in November 2009; the Judicial Impeachment Task Force would decide by the end of the year if impeachment would be recommended to the Judiciary Committee.
 If the recommendation was for impeachment, the Committee would take up the matter in early 2010.
 The task force scheduled the first hearings on the case for November 17 and 18, with more meetings in December before a final recommendation was made.